xddxdd/bird-lg-go/README.md

       ports:
         - "192.168.0.1:8000:8000"

-(As the proxy doesn't have source IP restriction yet, you should only bind the proxy to a specific interface, or use external firewall for security)
+You can use source IP restriction to increase security.
+You should also bind the proxy to a specific interface and use an external firewall/iptables for added security.

 Credits
 -------